francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

   both local and containerized environments.
 - Added comprehensive integration tests in 'test_integration.py' for the API endpoint, covering user interaction, content delivery, fallback scenarios for general queries, and updated error handling messages.
-- Updated `run.py` to support both CLI and web UI interaction modes, with an option to start the FastAPI server, improved error handling, and consistent logging configuration.
+- Updated `run.py` to support both CLI and web UI interaction modes, with an option to start the FastAPI server for web interaction.
 - Updated project documentation, including `COMMENTS.md` and Memory Bank files, with detailed architecture decisions, library usage, setup instructions, and project status for both local and Docker environments.
+- Successfully set up the virtual environment with Python 3.11 and installed all required dependencies, resolving compatibility issues with NumPy and other libraries.
+- Executed integration tests in 'test_integration.py', with all 6 tests passing, confirming the functionality of the adaptive learning system's API and content delivery mechanisms.
+- Confirmed successful operation of the web UI in both Docker and localhost environments, with features like session persistence, user preference selection for content format, and feedback mechanisms fully integrated.
+- Successfully built and deployed the Adaptive Learning System in a Docker container named 'adaptive-learning-container', running in detached mode with port 8000 mapped to the host, ensuring accessibility on `localhost:8000`.

 ## What's Left to Build

-- Refine the web UI for improved usability, adding features like session persistence and user preference selection for content format (text, video, audio) to fully complete Milestone 5.
+- Continue refining the web UI based on user feedback to further improve usability and ensure robust session persistence and user preference selection for content format (text, video, audio), advancing Milestone 5.
 - Conduct further end-to-end testing to validate UI responsiveness and content adaptation accuracy across diverse user scenarios, completing Milestone 6.
 - Gather user feedback on the system's effectiveness in identifying knowledge gaps and delivering relevant content to